IbraDeveloper/IbraDeveloper/README.md

 - Learn cybersecurity
 - Build and improve my own open-source projects
 - Share my programming journey with others
+- Keep learning new technologies

 ---

 ## 📈 The Journey

-I'm still at the beginning of my journey.
+I'm still at the beginning of my programming journey.

 There is a lot I don't know yet — and that's exactly why I'm here.